Varroa rindereri

 Varroa rindereri is an external parasitic mite that feeds on honey bees.
 The only known honey bee species it feeds on Apis koschevnikovi.

-Its geographic range includes Southeast Asia, Barneo, and Malaysian peninsula.
-V. rindereri, in addition to V. destructor, V. jacobsoni, and V. underwoodi is one of the 4 known species within the Varroa genus.
-Among the species of Varroa, V. rindereri is typically larger in size with an average length of 1,180 μm.
+Its geographic range includes Southeast Asia, including the Malaysian peninsula.
+The species is one of the four known species within the Varroa genus in addition to V. destructor, V. jacobsoni, and V. underwoodi.
+Compared to these other species of Varroa, V. rindereri is typically larger with an average length of 1,180 μm.